galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-SPICA/tutorial.md

 The resulting `spatial_connectivities` matrix describes physical adjacency on the capture grid.
 It does not replace the Scanpy graph used for UMAP and Leiden; both graphs remain in the object for different analyses.

-## Centrality and neighbourhood enrichment
+## Spatial centrality measures

-Centrality scores summarise how groups sit in the spatial graph.
-Neighbourhood enrichment asks whether pairs of group labels occur next to each other more or less often than expected after label permutation.
+Centrality scores summarise how each group sits in the spatial graph: how many neighbours its spots have, and how close they are to the rest of the section ({% cite Palla2022Squidpy %}).
+They describe arrangement, not importance.

 > <hands-on-title>Calculate group-level spatial statistics</hands-on-title>
 >